062 67303 | info@asireland.ie | Clonpet Tipperary

 3. Membership Integrity

-ASI is committed to::
+ASI is committed to:

-Establishing clear criteria for membership and accreditation to ensure that all
+Establishing clear criteria for membership and accreditation to ensure that all members uphold the Code of Ethics.

-Student membership of the Association of Supervisors in Ireland (ASI) is available at an annual fee of €30.
-Student members shall not be listed in the official ASI Membership Directory and may not present themselves as full members of
+Pre-accredited membership of the Association of Supervisors in Ireland (ASI) is available at an annual fee of €30.
+Pre-accreditated members will not be listed in the official ASI Membership Directory and may not present themselves as full members of the Association.
+Furthermore, pre-accredited members are not permitted to use ASI membership as a professional credential in any context.

 4. Accountability Framework

-ASI have a transparent complaints and disciplinary process where breaches of
+ASI have a transparent complaints and disciplinary process where breaches of the code are alleged.

 ASI upholds fairness, due process, and proportionality in dealing with complaints.